abusumon/nekotab-app/docs/features/api.rst

-.. _api:
+﻿.. _api:

 =================================
 Application Programming Interface
 =================================

-In conjunction with the public-facing interface of Tabbycat, there is also an Application Programming Interface (or *API*), which provides access to Tabbycat for external applications.
+In conjunction with the public-facing interface of NekoTab, there is also an Application Programming Interface (or *API*), which provides access to NekoTab for external applications.
 For that, the API sends and receives data in a structured format for easy handling.

 Accessing the API
 ======================